"Outstanding legal advice compared with support, compassion and experience."

-On my page "home" you can read several other testemonies of my happy clients.
+On my page "home" you can read several other testemonies of my happy clients, but in German.

 I am a Lawyer for English and European Law, a Mediator and Collaborative Lawyer and practising in my Law Office for English and European Law since 15.02.1994.

 You can talk in English with me, I am a fluent English speaker.

 My Law Office is based in Oerlinghausen, North-Rhine Westphalia, near Paderborn Sennelager, Bielefeld and Herford, easy to reach by train & bus or by car, but my law office is virtual and we can communicate in virtual ways.

 During the British Armed Forces stay in Germany, I was highly recommended from HIVE and listed by Her Majesty's Consul General in Düsseldorf for North-Rhine Westphalia.

-C. Some helpful articles for my clients in regard of divorce, prenuptial agreements, inheritance, Brexit etc. ...
+C. Some helpful articles for my clients in regard of divorce law, inheritance law, Brexit etc. ...

 ...but firstly, a foto.
 My Law Office is based on the left side

 Going for divorce in a foreign country/Germany

 Generally, you may feel, that it could be more difficult in a foreign country to go for divorce than in your home country.
 So, you might seek for some guidance.
-Here it comes, but please don't misunderstand, this article will just give you a first insight, but not a full solution of your situation.
+Please feel free to get in contact with me.